zuplo/docs/docs/connections/tunnel-setup.md

 :::note

-The secure tunnel connection option is availible only to customers on a Zuplo enterprise plan.
+The secure tunnel connection option is available only to customers on a Zuplo enterprise plan.
 For more information contact [sales@zuplo.com](mailto:sales@zuplo.com).

 :::